 Pre-Task (75 Mins)

-- Students are shown a wordle with key vocabulary found in the reading, teacher see if student know the vocabulary and the pronunciation of some of them.
+- Teacher sees if students know the vocabulary and the pronunciation of some of them.

 - Students make pairs.